 Most building certifiers require an Energy Efficiency Assessment in the following three cases:

 In these cases, the new work is assessed, usually via the DTS Method, and needs to comply with current Energy Efficiency Legislation.
 If the new windows are only facing a particular direction, it is considered reasonable for the Assessor to assess the glazing of the floor as a whole but only require the new glazing to comply with the requirements.
-This practice is not referenced in any Queensland-specific legislation but is the guidance noted and explained in the Victoria Building Authority’s Practice Note 55-2018 “Residential Sustainability Measures.”
+This practice is not referenced in any Queensland-specific legislation but is the guidance noted and explained in the Victoria Building Authority’s Practice Note 55-2018 “Residential Sustainability Measures” and is accepted by most Queensland Building Certifiers as a practical compliance option.

 This is the common sense, practical approach in 99% of cases.